-(165) "Toilet Facility" means a fixture housed within a toilet room or shelter to receive black waste.
+(162) "Toilet Facility" means a fixture housed within a toilet room or shelter to receive black waste.

-(166) "Total Kjeldahl Nitrogen (TKN)" means the combination of ammonia and organic nitrogen, excluding nitrate and nitrite nitrogen.
+(163) "Total Kjeldahl Nitrogen" (TKN) means the combination of ammonia and organic nitrogen, excluding nitrate and nitrite nitrogen.

-(167) "Total Nitrogen" (TN) means the sum of all nitrogen forms.
+(164) "Total Nitrogen" (TN) means the sum of all nitrogen forms.